-Anxiety and Depression Association of America (ADAA) provides information on prevention, treatment and symptoms of anxiety, depression and related conditions.
+Anxiety and Depression Association of America (ADAA) provides information on prevention, treatment, and anxiety symptoms, depression, and related conditions.
 Phone: 240-485-1001

-Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) provides information and referrals on ADHD, including local support groups.
+Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) provide information and referrals on ADHD, including local support groups.
 Phone: 800-233-4050

 Depression and Bipolar Support Alliance (DBSA) provides information on bipolar disorder and depression, offers in-person and online support groups and forums.
 Phone: 1-800-826-3632

 International OCD Foundation provides information on OCD and treatment referrals.
 Phone: 617-973-5801

 Schizophrenia and Related Disorders Alliance of America (SARDAA) maintains the Schizophrenia Anonymous programs, which are self-help groups and are now available as toll-free teleconferences.
 Phone: 240-423-9432

 Sidran Institute helps people understand, manage, and treat trauma and dissociation; maintains a helpline for information and referrals.
 Phone: 410-825-8888

 TARA (Treatment and Research Advancements for Borderline Personality Disorder)offers a referral center for information, support, education, and treatment options for BPD.
 Phone: 1-888-482-7227